Description

 Walnut sideboard with double doors in excellent condition, featuring a gear-shaped frame under the top made from a single plank and sides.
 At the front, a long drawer crowns two doors decorated with geometric tiles carved into solid wood.
 The interior is divided by a single shelf.
 The front legs are carved in the shape of a lion's paw, the rear is a shelf.
 Northern Italy, 1600.

-It comes from a private Milanese residence, and is in good condition consistent with its age.
+It comes from a private Milanese residence, is in good condition consistent with its age.
 The interior is lined with paper.

-Empire-style furniture and accessories date from the late 18th to early 19th century.
-Everything was influenced by Napoleon’s reign, which imposed a strong resemblance to Roman and Greek decorative motifs.
+Empire style furniture and accessories originate from the period between the late 18th and early 19th centuries.
+Everything was influenced by Napoleon's reign, which imposed a strong resemblance to Roman and Greek decorative motifs.

 Attributes / Details